markoravnice25/GA-Project-3-Book-Shop/README.md

 * Delegating tasks so that team members don't interfere with each other's code
 * Solving merge conflicts
 * Desigining reference and embedded relationships on the Back-End
-* Learning to use Node.js and Express.
+* Learning to use Node.js and Express

+## Wins:

+* The general styling of the site is fairly consistent with the Waterstones website which we modelled
+* Having a fully-function Full-Stack MERN app!
+* Manually seeding over 100 books
+* The functionality of the reviews and the wishlist page

 ## Challenges:

 * Working in a team meant that our communication was key
-* We probably lacked one person to take charge and act as leader of the project, this would have helped save time.
+* We probably lacked one person to take charge and act as leader of the project, this would have helped save time
-* Solving merge conflicts - sometimes we worked on the same code block, this could have been avoided with more effective communication.
+* Solving merge conflicts - sometimes we worked on the same code block, this could have been avoided with more effective communication

 ## Bugs

 * Styling is not responsive
-* The carousel on the Home page displays the same book twice (the second underneath the original) unless the full row of designated spots is filled (There are 4 spots on our design).
+* The carousel on the Home page displays the same book twice (the second underneath the original) unless the full row of designated spots is filled (There are 4 spots on our design)
-* When deleting a review, all reviews for that book are simultaneously deleted.
+* When deleting a review, all reviews for that book are simultaneously deleted

 ## Future improvements